rcassani/castoriscausa/content/posts/book_rocket_scientist.md

-Title: About the book: The Seven Secrets of How to Think Like a Rocket Scientist
+Title: [Review]: The Seven Secrets of How to Think Like a Rocket Scientist
 Date: 2019-04-21 19:00
 Category: Blog
 Tags: book, space